Palm River-Clair Mel, Florida

 Palm River-Clair Mel is a census-designated place (CDP) in Hillsborough County, Florida, United States.
-The population was 21,024 at the 2010 census, up from 17,589 at the 2000 census.
+As of the 2020 census, Palm River-Clair Mel had a population of 26,142.
 The census area includes the unincorporated communities of Clair-Mel City and Palm River.
 The ZIP code for Palm River-Clair Mel is 33619.

 Geography

-Palm River-Clair Mel is located just west of the geographic center of Hillsborough County at (27.928150, -82.378900), or approximately 6 mi southeast of downtown Tampa.
+Palm River-Clair Mel is located just west of the geographic center of Hillsborough County or approximately 6 mi southeast of downtown Tampa.
 The CDP is bordered to the north and west by the city of Tampa, to the east by Brandon, to the southeast by Riverview, and to the south by Progress Village.
 The Palm River forms the northern boundary of the CDP.

 U.S. Route 41 runs through the western part of the CDP, leading north into the eastern part of Tampa and south to Gibsonton.
 U.S. Route 41 Business runs west from US 41 and crosses East Bay/McKay Bay for a more direct route to downtown Tampa.
 U.S. Route 301 forms the eastern edge of the CDP, running north to East Lake-Orient Park and south to Riverview.

 According to the United States Census Bureau, the Palm River-Clair Mel CDP has a total area of 30.4 km2, of which 29.9 sqkm are land and 0.5 sqkm, or 1.77%, are water.